-If you’re planning on partying most nights you can probably double that but you can still have fun on our suggested budget but you’ll have to be a bit savvy to stick to it.
-The likes of Paris and Zurich are very expensive cities but there is good value to be found further East.
-More details on backpacking costs in different European countries.
+Your budget will depend entirely on what kind of trip you’re looking to have.
+If you’re planning on partying most nights and going to bars and clubs, you can probably double that but you can still have fun on our suggested budget if you’re a bit savvy.
+The likes of Paris and Zurich are very expensive cities but there is good value to be found further east with Prague, Budapest and Bratislava offering much cheaper days and nights out.

-This ultra liberal city is the perfect place to start any eurotrip and is a popular stop for most travellers on a Central Europe backpacking route.
-The large airport is a major hub with flights to and from cities all around the world and the train station offers excellent info and advice in English on Europe rail passes, a luxury that is less common as you head east, so is a good starting point.
-As for the city well for starters, yes you really can walk into a cafe in Amsterdam and buy weed.
-This alone is enough to convince many travellers in Europe that the Dutch capital is worth a visit.
-If you’re looking for more then this attractive city is full of lively squares, loads of canals and the fantastic Anne Frank Museum.
-It’s slightly dangerous in parts, especially the red light district which you may find an unpleasant eye-opening experience but it is an important place to visit to fully understand the city.
+This ultra liberal city is the perfect place to start any euro-trip and is a popular stop for most travellers on a Central Europe backpacking route.
+Amsterdam’s Schiphol Airport is a major hub in Europe with flights to and from cities all around the world and the train station offers excellent info and advice in English on Europe rail passes, a luxury that is less common as you head east, so it is a good place to start backpacking in Europe.

 (Amsterdam to Berlin: 6 hours)

 Germany and its capital especially has very much got its cool back.
-Germans have got a renewed self-confidence and sense of national pride that was lacking for the latter half of the 20th Century.
-Berlin has been practically rebuilt since the Wall was knocked down in 1989 and has been done so with great style and planning that is rarely seen in big cities across the world.
-The city also has a rebellious streak and there are some interesting districts to visit while you attempt to understand the immense history of this until recently divided city.
-It’s nightlife scene is also not to be missed with some incredible warehouse clubs.
+Berlin has been practically rebuilt since the wall which used to divide this city came down in 1989 and it has been done with great style and planning that is rarely seen in big cities across the world.

 (Berlin to Prague: 4-5 hours)

-If you liked Prague, you’ll most likely enjoy Krakow.
+If you liked Prague, you’ll most likely enjoy Krakow and if you’re on a tight budget, you may want to look at taking a night train between the two to save on accommodation.
 It’s another city with a fascinating history with a lively old quarter and a once thriving Jewish district which still intrigues and charts the troubled history of Jews in the city.
-A visit to the Auschwitz Concentration Camp is a harrowing daytrip that can be done by using your rail pass.
-At night the city has some crazy cellar bars and clubs which are great places to beat the cold Polish winters.
+A visit to the Auschwitz Concentration Camp is a harrowing day trip that can also be done by using your rail pass.
+At night, the city has some excellent cellar bars and cosy restaurants which are great places to beat the cold Polish winters.

 (Krakow to Budapest Night Train: 9-10 hours)

-The Hungarian capital on the Danube river has a distinctly different feel to it from other European cities.
-There is a definite Turkish influence and with such a vast history the city has certainly stuck to its traditions.
-Famous for its baths, stylish architecture and interesting nightlife, there is plenty to entertain visitors here.
-Cross over the river between Buda and Pest, the two ancient cities which combined to make the modern city which is here today.
-Climb to the top of the hills near the castle on the Buda side of the river to get some stunning views across this vast city.
+The Hungarian capital on the Danube River has a distinctly different feel to it from most other European cities.
+There is a definite Turkish influence and with such a vast history, the city has certainly stuck to its traditions.
+Famous for its thermal baths and stylish architecture, there is plenty to entertain visitors here.
+Cross over the river between Buda and Pest, the two ancient cities which combined to make the modern city, and then climb to the top of the hills near the castle in Buda to get some stunning views across the whole of Budapest.

 (Budapest to Bratislava: 2 hour 30 mins)

-Bratislava provides a taster into Eastern Europe and what life before the fall of Communism might have been like.
-Just an hour or so from Vienna but in many ways it still feels like a world away.
-The capital of Slovakia has a nice old town and castle and is perhaps at its best in December when the Christmas market comes to town.
-While relatively small the city has a growing reputation for lively bars and clubs.
+The smallest city on this Europe backpacking route, Bratislava provides a taster into the East of the continent and what life before the fall of Communism might have been like.
+Just an hour or so from Vienna it may be, but it feels a world away with much lower prices and a very different atmosphere.
+The capital of Slovakia has a small but pretty old town and castle (although less impressive than the ones in Prague & Budapest) and it is perhaps at its best in December when the Christmas market comes to town but you won’t need much more than a day to see the best of the city.

 (Bratislava to Vienna: 1 hour)